Christian the lion: 1971

-After accompanying Christian on the journey from England to his new home in Kenya Ace and John stayed on for a period of time to help Christian settle into his new home.
-Once they were confident Christian had managed to become successfully integrated into the new pride George Adamson had established, Ace and John eventually returned to England.
+After accompanying Christian on the journey from England to his new home in Kenya, Rendall and Bourke stayed on for a period of time to help Christian settle into his new home.
+Once they were confident Christian had become successfully integrated into the new pride George Adamson had established, Rendall and Bourke returned to England.

-According to the documentary, following completion of the enquiry into Stanley's death after which 'Boy' was shot, knowing that George would probably welcome some friendly faces, Ace and John decided it was time for them to visit their old friend Christian again.
+According to the documentary, following completion of the enquiry into Stanley's death after which 'Boy' was shot, knowing that George would probably welcome some friendly faces, Rendall and Bourke decided it was time for them to visit Christian again.
 As it had been nearly a year since they last saw him, Adamson advised that Christian might not remember them.
 The film shows the lion at first cautiously approach and then, upon recognising who they were, quickly leap playfully onto the two men, standing on his hind legs and wrapping his front legs around their shoulders, nuzzling their faces.
 The documentary also shows the lionesses, Mona and Lisa, and a foster cub named Supercub welcoming the two men.

-197X
+1972

-Rendall details a final, largely-unfilmed reunion that occurred (reported in some newspaper articles to have been in 1974, and by George Adamson to have been in January 197X).
+Rendall details a final, largely-unfilmed reunion that occurred (reported in some newspaper articles to have been in 1974, and by George Adamson to have been in January 1972).
 By this time Christian was successfully defending his own pride, had cubs of his own and was about twice the size he was in the earlier reunion video.
 Adamson advised Rendall that it would most likely be a wasted trip as he had not seen Christian's pride for nine months.
-However, when he reached Kora, Christian and his pride had returned to Adamson's compound the day before their arrival.
+However, when Rendall reached Kora, Christian and his pride had returned to Adamson's compound the day before.

 George Adamson counted the days without seeing Christian from the early spring 197X final reunion.
 He notes in his book My Pride and Joy (New York: Simon and Schuster, March 1987) that after 97 days, he stopped counting.